 I don’t really care what people who have sold their souls think about me.
 I sleep at night!

 You shouldn’t.
 I’m partly kidding, of course, but I do believe in critically assessing everything we come across, particularly if it has an impact on our health—including anything I say.
 I learn something new from my readers every day.

 I love all kinds.
 I am partial to Earth, Wind and Fire; The Doors; REM; Pearl Jam; and The Police.

 What is your favorite food?

-My favorite food is a big, 20-ingredient salad with balsamic vinegar and olive oil.
+My favorite food is a big, 20-ingredient salad with an avocado oil-based dressing.
 Really.
 (I know, I know.
 Lettuce???)
 But for 20 years now, I have enjoyed a daily salad in my trusty 6-quart Tupperware bowl.
-I throw in turkey, salmon or tuna, sometimes some nuts like almonds or walnuts, along with tons of veggies like bell peppers, broccoli, cucumbers and artichokes.
+I throw in turkey, salmon or tuna, sometimes some nuts like almonds or walnuts, along with tons of veggies like bell peppers, broccoli, cucumbers, and artichokes.
 I always say real men eat lettuce.